gracepbarros/SetTemplate/README.md

-#  Name: Grace K. P. Barros \t Instructor: Arezoo Ariafar
+#  Name: Grace K. P. Barros
+# Instructor: Arezoo Ariafar
-Date: June 27 - 2023
+Date: July 4th - 2023

 ## SetTemplate
 This repo is a demonstration of some abilities I have learned in C++ course.